linuxmint/aptkit/doc/source/plugins.rst

 Plugins
 =======

-Aptdaemon provides a plugin mechanism by making use of setuptools' entry points.
+Aptkit provides a plugin mechanism by making use of setuptools' entry points.
-The group name is ``aptdaemon.plugins``.
+The group name is ``aptkit.plugins``.

 Cache modifiers
 ---------------